DaveOnBlocks/SimpleNeo/README.md

 * Load a contract from the blockchain
 * Invoke a contract method locally against the NEO Virtual Machine
 * Invoke a contract against the blockchain
+* Programatically define the network (will generate a protocol.json file at runtime)

 Planned Functionality:
 * Async operations
-* Ability to deploy non nep-5 tokens
+* Ability to deploy non nep-5 contracts
-* Programatically define the network (will generate a protocol.json file at runtime though)
 * Possibly add an address object that can easily convert to script hash (Neo recently added a WalletAccount object)
 * Ability to monitor the blockchain for notifications for a specific contract
 * More control over which address is used in a wallet (via InvokeOptions)